 Often, leaders know the strategic plan, but struggle to execute it.
 Indeed, even if we know broadly what we must do, we may not know how to do it.
 In “The 4 Disciplines of Execution: Achieving your Wildly Important Goals”, McChesney, Covey and Huling explain how to achieve effective execution using 4 key disciplines of execution (4DX).
 These 4 disciplines can help anyone—from frontline workers to senior executives—to become more engaged in their work and produce outstanding results.
-In free version of The 4 Disciplines of Execution summary, we’ll outline the key concepts behind the 4DX.
+In free version of The 4 Disciplines of Execution summary, we’ll briefly outline the key concepts behind the 4DX.
 For more details, examples and tips, do get our complete book summary bundle in text, graphic and audio formats.

 The True Problem with Execution

 Execution typically fails due to a lack of clarity, commitment and accountability.
 But above all, it fails because we get so caught up in the whirlwind of urgent daily work that we’re distracted from our most vital goals.To execute successfully, you must concurrently address the urgent tasks of your whirlwind and the important new activities that’ll deliver your most vital goals.
 The 4 Disciplines of Execution (4DX) drives organizational performance by helping employees to: